 Zoho mail is aimed at professionals.
 It features a calendar, task manager, notes and instant chat as well as other business app found in Google apps for business.
 It is easy to set up and manage.

-You can opt for their free Lite Plan that features 5GB mail storage per user, push mail, mobile sync and email support.
-You can register only one domain name on the free Lite Plane, and your email address will appear as username@your domainname.com.
+You can opt for their free Lite Plan that features 5GB mail storage per user, push mail and email support, but only has web access.
+You can register one domain name on the free Lite Plan, and your email address will appear as username@(your-domain).com instead of the regular-email-ID@zoho.com.

 3. Outlook.com (Reinvented Hotmail)